It’s been four months since Hugo Barra left Google - and it’s obvious that he’s settling in well at Xiaomi as its global vice president.

 Xiaomi’s strong relationship with millions of users - take note, Google

-"The second way is our feedback and forums, where we receive bug reports, feature suggestions, complaints, ideas and so on.
+Second way, is our feedback and forums, where we receive bug reports, feature suggestions, complaints, ideas and so on.
 We empower the community to help us collect the feedback.
-In China for example we have well over 10 million registered users and 10 categories of super users from being someone managing a small discussion topic to large discussion areas.
+In China for example, we have well over 10 million registered users and 10 categories of super users from being someone managing a small discussion topic to large discussion areas.
 These are not employees, they are volunteers who thoughtfully want to help us.
-That’s the only way we can listen to 10 million plus users at a time and take their feedback into consideration."
+That’s the only way we can listen to 10 million plus users at a time and take their feedback into consideration.

 Xiaomi loves its power users - something Google used to do

 From a product perspective, Google used to be very focused on power users in the beginning but it has largely gone away over the last few years.
 At Xiaomi, we build features that the power users are really gonna like and others may not find, and build as many and do a good job.
 Building for a power user is the best way to build an amazing product.
 It does not going against the goal of making a simple product, those can live together.

 Inspire and be inspired by Xiaomi, Google, even Apple

 I think it’s unfair to say we’re copying iOS or anyone else.
 In an ecosystem of designers and product managers, everyone inspires everyone else.
 I’m sure you’ll find features in iOS that’s inspired by us, for example, the transparent status bar.
 We live in an ecoysytem where there’s inspiration all over the place.
 Android, iOS, and even Windows Mobile, have all created new design patterns that have inspired designers all around the world.
 Look at the Facebook messenger app, it sounds so much like Windows Mobile.
 I think MIUI has a unique visual identity today and there are things no one else is doing, and things that we are way ahead of the curve.